-My appreciation also goes to all the team members of the MOBCHILD project: Dr. Mrs. Sylverken, Dr Twumasi Ankrah, Dr Michael Owusu, Dr Aliyu Mohommed, Mrs Princess R. Acheampong and Mr. Emmanuel Aquah Gyan for your support.
+My appreciation also goes to all the team members of the MOBCHILD project: Dr. Mrs.

+Sylverken, Dr Twumasi Ankrah, Dr Michael Owusu, Dr Aliyu Mohommed, Mrs Princess R.

+Acheampong and Mr. Emmanuel Aquah Gyan for your support.
 It is great working with you all.

-I would like to specially appreciate Mrs. Patricia Amoah Yirenkyi (Project Manager of MOBCHILD study) and Mrs. Princess Acheampong for your encouragement throughout this study.
+I would like to specially appreciate Mrs. Patricia Amoah Yirenkyi (Project Manager of study.
 My utmost gratitude also goes to IDRC, the funders of the MOBCHILD project for funding my studies.